civitz/civitz.github.io/_drafts/2016-12-30-how-to-spot-single-responsibility-principle-violation.md

 > If you describe what a piece of code does with an "AND", it's probably violating the SRP

-E.g. if you say "this method makes an http request and parses its output to a bean" then the method shall be split in 2.
+E.g. if you say "this method makes an http request AND parses its output to a bean" then the method shall be split in 2.
-Of course you'll need a glue method to chain the two calls, but now you can separately test the two main methods
+Of course you'll need a glue method to chain the two calls, but now you can separately test the two main methods in an isolated way.
+The tests will be more focused on the specific behavior

+Like every advice you see on the internet, please take this with a grain of salt.